Peel Parish: Municipality

 The town of Florenceville-Bristol comprises the northwestern corner of the parish.

 Local service district

-The local service district of the parish of Peel comprises all of the parish outside Florenceville-Bristol.
+The local service district of the parish of Peel comprised all of the parish outside Florenceville-Bristol.

 The LSD was established in 1966 to assess for fire service following the abolition of county government under the new Municipalities Act.
 Community services were added in 1967.

-Today the LSD assesses for community and recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 211.00 Peel.
+In 2020, the LSD assesses for community and recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 211.00 Peel.

 LSD advisory committee: Yes.
 Chair Jill Hunter was an alternate on the WVRSC board in 2015 and 2016.
 Chair Joseph Trevors has sat on the board since 2017.